JustMax7CB/WeatherBlocApp/README.md

-# weather_app
+# Weather

-Weather application using bloc
+Weather application created using Flutter utilizing various packages and tools. such as BloC state management, Sqflite for DB. http for api requests and more...

 ## Getting Started